Hawaii teacher arrested for violating traveler quarantine

 After his arrest, he resumed his quarantine period, which ended Monday, Barbee said.

 Cooper was arrested a week after teachers statewide returned to work.
 It’s not clear if he had been on campus before his arrest.

-“We can confirm that Mark Alan Cooper is a teacher at Campbell High School, and that this individual requested the appropriate leave for quarantine purposes,” State Department of Education spokesperson Drew Henmi said in an email.

-The department declined to provide details about when he requested leave, citing a need to protect his privacy as an employee.
+State education officials didn’t immediately comment on his arrest.

 Student instruction begins Monday, with most schools starting the year online.